The Best Anderson Valley Wineries You Should Visit

 On the unseasonably warm day we visited, we were ushered to a couple of comfy chairs under the cooling shade provided by the tasting room’s awning and the trees that bordered the patio.
 As it turned out, these were our front-row seats to a delicious parade of Pinots.

-We started with Lichen’s two sparkling wines: a 100% Pinot Noir and a Pinot Noir/Pinot Gris blend.
-I love sparklers, and both of these were excellent examples.
 We next enjoyed a relatively rare offering: white Pinot Noir.
 White wines from red-wine grapes are often more complex than traditional whites—and so it was with the Lichen.
-Their white Pinot Noir had white-peach highlights, but with a firmness and richness one wouldn’t usually associate with such a straw-colored beauty.
-It was a very satisfying surprise.

 We rounded out our tasting with two traditional red Pinot Noirs: Lichen’s Moonglow and Estate versions.
 The Moonglow pleased with its cherry-inflected fruit-forward style.
 The Estate impressed with its greater complexity and layers of flavors that are sure to develop even more fully with aging.

 As our host routinely left us to ourselves between pours to enjoy our wines, Michael and I would remark how incredibly knowledgeable he was and how expertly he handled our questions about not only Lichen’s wines but about various aspects of the Anderson Valley wine world.
-As it turned out, we should not have been surprised: We had been in the capable hands of Shawn Phillip, Lichen’s assistant winemaker.
-We could not have asked for a more enjoyable assortment of wines or a more informed guide.

-Address: 11001 County Road 151, Boonville, CA 95415.
+Lichen Estate: 11001 County Road 151, Boonville, CA 95415.
 Reservations required.

 Popular Anderson Valley Wineries

 In addition to our favorites above, Anderson Valley has a wonderful variety of wineries to choose from—far too many to enjoy all in one day.
-So, either give yourself a couple of days to truly immerse yourself in the area, or whittle down your list to a mix of choices that matters most to you.
+So, either give yourself a couple of days to truly immerse yourself in the area, or whittle down your list to a mix of choices that matter most to you.

 This Anderson Valley wine list runs from west to east.